 WorkAbility III Program

 WorkAbility III (WAIII) is a cooperative partnership between Gavilan College and the Department of Rehabilitation Services (DOR).
-The purpose of the WAIII program at Gavilan College is to serve students who have an Individual Plan for Employment and are from the DOR San Jose District.
+The purpose of the WAIII program at Gavilan College is to serve students who have an Individual Plan.
 The specialized services offered by WAIII are designed as pre-plan and in-plan services; they are not offered elsewhere on campus.
 DOR Counselors will make referrals to the WAIII program.
-The program provides job readiness training and job placement for individuals who receive services from the DOR.
+The program provides job readiness training, job placement and retention services for individuals who receive services from the DOR.
 We strive to provide opportunities for students to reach for and obtain their highest occupational goals.

 - Department of Rehabilitation Consumer